alerque/silex.sile/README.md

   See [SILE issue 1048](https://github.com/sile-typesetter/sile/issues/1048) for context.
 Djot and Markdown both recognize nested emphasis...

   This feature is planned to be available in SILE 0.15 (in development).

-**silex.fork** :warning: Opinionated departure from SILE 0.14.

-The module cancels the multiple package instantiation model introduced in SILE 0.13-0.14.
-Packages are no longer re-instantiated when loaded multiple times.

-_Rationale:_
-I struggled too many times with this issue in August 2021 (initial effort porting my 0.12.5 packages to 0.14.x) and afterwards.
-See [SILE issue 1531](https://github.com/sile-typesetter/sile/issues/1531) for some details.
-I can't make _any_ sense of this half-baked "feature", which introduces unintended side-effects and problems impossible to decently address, making the life of package and class developers real harder.
-So I'm moving on and cancelling it.
-The _very few_ cases where this could have been interesting can be addressed in other ways...

-Some of the issues are supposed to be fixed in SILE 0.15 (in development).

-**silex.ast**

-A library of common SILE AST utilities.

-_Rationale:_
-The need for such functions kept popping up in my packages and inputters, so I decided to factor them out, to ease maintenance and avoid code duplication.
-In my humble opinion, SILE should eventually provide these functions in the core distribution (and clean up or refactor some of its existing methods on that occasion)...

-These utilities are planned to be available in SILE 0.15 (in development).

 **silex.compat**